sguox002/leetcode/contest/contest.md

 ```

 ### 1201.
 Ugly Number III (***)
-*Problem:
+<em>Problem:

 Write a program to find the n-th ugly number.

-Ugly numbers are positive integers which are divisible by a or b or c.*
+Ugly numbers are positive integers which are divisible by a or b or c.</em>

 Idea:
 - a,b,c could be the same.
 - binary search to find how many numbers given a target:

 n/a+n/b+n/c-n/lcm(a,b)-n/lcm(b,c)-n/lcm(a,c)+n/lcm(a,b,c)

 ```cpp
    int nthUglyNumber(int k, int A, int B, int C) {
         int lo = 1, hi = 2 * (int) 1e9;